dclive/Gigabyte-B660M-Elite-AX/README.md

 ​	model	String	Radeon RX 6900 XT (XTXH)-DCL			(or whatever you'd like to call your 6900)

 Save, reboot, and your 6900 will be enabled.
-Note: this only works with a B660M-HDV motherboard.
-Other motherboards may label their bridge chips or other bits differently.
+Note: Other motherboards may label their bridge chips or other bits differently.

 ![209982583-cfde040a-d2bb-46a3-b8dd-ef810f555fc6](https://user-images.githubusercontent.com/4536776/209982583-cfde040a-d2bb-46a3-b8dd-ef810f555fc6.png)